Lisbon by Night: a handy guidebook for exploring the city's nightlife

 Santa Justa elevator| ©Kostas Limitsios

 On your way to Bairro Alto you will find a strange iron structure that seems to come out of nowhere.
 It is the Santa Justa elevator, which connects the Baixa with the Chiado district.
-It is one of the things you have to see and do in Lisbon and I recommend that you go up just before sunset.
+It is one of the plans you have to see and do in Lisbon and I recommend that you go up just before sunset.

 This elevator was built in neo-Gothic style with an undisguised inspiration in other iron constructions such as the Eiffel Tower.
 After crossing its 45 meters high you reach a large terrace that offers wonderful views of the river, the Baixa, Rossio Square and St. George's Castle.

 On that terrace is installed a cafeteria if you want to have a drink while enjoying the views.
 Note that you may find queues to use the elevator in the afternoon, as many want to watch the sunset and the lighting of the night illumination from the heights.
-And if you work up an appetite after the climb, it may be an ideal time to take a gastronomic tour of Lisbon.
+And if you work up an appetite after the climb, it may be an ideal time to book a gastronomic tour of Lisbon.

 Practical information

-• Hours: 07:30 to 21:00 (November-April) and 7:30 to 23:00 (May-October)
+• Hours: 7:30 am to 9 pm (November-April) and 7:30 am to 11 pm (May-October).

 • Price: about 5,30 € round trip with the entrance to the viewpoint included.